hauva69/pgn4web/trunk/README.txt

 #  for credits, license and more details
 #

-PGN4WEB: javascript chess games viewer for websites, blogs and live games broadcasts.
+PGN4WEB: javascript chess games viewer for websites, blogs and live broadcasts.

 ABOUT